Sparsh-Palkhiwala/PHOENIX/README.md

 - Reasoning = Graph+ Depth
 - Answer = Answers

-This format allows me to break down these part into easier digestable part for the model to understand to be finetuned on.
-We will mention on how we used this format for finetuning.
+This format allows us to break down these part into easier digestable part for the model to understand to be finetuned on.
+We will mention on how we used this format for fine-tuning.

+### To-do list:
+- [ ] Finetune Tulu model
+- [ ] Evaluate FT model
+- [ ] Update docs
+- [ ] Update Readme